TileDB-Inc/TileDB-CF-Py/tiledb-cf-spec.md

 #### Requirements for Metadata

-1. Group metadata is stored in a special metadata array named `__tiledb_group` inside the TileDB group.
+1. Group metadata is stored in the TileDB group.
 2. Attribute metadata is stored in the same array the attribute is stored in.
 The metadata key must use the prefix `__tiledb_attr.{attr_name}.` where `{attr_name}` is the full name of the attribute.
 3. If the metadata key `_FillValue` exists for an attribute; it must have the same value as the fill value for the attribute.